SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit1EssayJack.md

 If you too multicultural, you may end up loosing your economic control.
 Empires are trying to include all these cultures in one territory.

-If you try to enforce the same culture, [something about economic control.]
+If you try to unify your cultural identity, [something about economic control.]

 How do different types of multicultural/centralization makes it easier/harder